-The target of evaluation, PR/SM on zSeries 900 CMOS server has been defined.
+The target of evaluation, PR/SM on zSeries CMOS servers has been defined.
 In addition the setup phase has been described showing how the TOE is to be set up for the intended operational environment.
 The security objectives, threats, and security functional requirements have been described and mapped to the security functions implemented within the TOE.